Lord's Day Masses

 Wednesday 7:00 PM - 8:30 PM (Adoration and Confession)

 Or, By Appointment by Calling the Parish Office 317-849-9245

-Coffee and donuts will return this weekend after the 8:00 AM and 9:30 AM Mass in the social hall.
+Coffee and donuts have returned after the 8:00 AM and 9:30 AM Mass in the social hall.